tjfinney/messages/README.md

 ---
 title: "README"
 author: "Timothy J. Finney"
-date: "26 January 2018"
+date: "2018"
 output: html_document
 ---

-This is a collection of messages I've delivered.

-The messages are written in Markdown using RStudio.
+This is a collection of messages I've written.
+The messages are written in Markdown using RStudio, archived on GitHub, and hosted on Netlify.

-To get references to work, click "Preview" in RStudio then push to Github.

 ## Typical workflow